Collection Development Policy

 - Monetary donations are accepted in lieu of newspapers and magazine subscriptions;

 Maintenance of the Library's collection through constant re-evaluation by Library staff ensures its usefulness and relevancy to the community.
 This evaluation depends on the staff's professional expertise in assessing the needs of the community and the content of the collection.
-Those materials determined to no longer be of value are withdrawn from the collection.
+Materials that are outdated, have had little use, or are in poor physical condition are considered for withdrawal from the collection.

 Deselecting Library Materials